lysdexic-audio/OBSAudioRouter/README.md

  `3.
 Select your Sample rate` <br>
  `4.
 Select your Output Soundcard (Soundflower 2ch or Blackhole)` <br>
  `5.
 Select the same Output card as the Microphone/Auxillary input inside OBS settings` <br>

+If you've made an aggregate device to get desktop/system audio bundled with your mic input - you can get all three channels by picking the highest channel in the channel selector.
+In my case, I route my system audio to channels 2 + 3, with my mic on channel 1 and select "3" in the channel selector on OBSAudioRouter.

 <img src="https://github.com/lysdexic-audio/OBSAudioRouter/blob/master/OBSSettings.png" width="450">